greg-md/php-orm/docs/QueryBuilder.md

 # Query Builder

 A powerful query builder for web-artisans.
+The Query Builder provides an elegant way of creating SQL statements and clauses.

-Next, you will find a list of available statements and clauses.
+Next, you will find a list of available statements and clauses:

 * **Statements**
     * [Select](#select-statement) - The `SELECT` statement is used to select data from a database;